Safe-DS/DSL/docs/DSL/tutorial/workflow-language/expressions.md

 ## Operations

 Operations are special functions that can be applied to one or two expressions.
-Simple-ML has a fixed set of operations that cannot be extended.
+Safe-DS has a fixed set of operations that cannot be extended.
 We distinguish between
 * prefix operations (general form `<operator> <operand>`), and
 * infix operations (general form `<left operand> <operator> <right operand>`).